 Preparing your winch line before you use your winch.

 The winch line must then be pre-tensioned.
 Do NOT use the winch line without pre-tensioning it.
 First, place clutch in Free Spool position and slowly unspool all of the winch line from the drum.
-You now need to pre-stretch your winch line to ensure that there's an even stretch to eliminate any weak points.
-To stretch your winch line, begin with 5 or 6 snug wraps around the drum and set up a secure anchor point and pull your vehicle (in neutral gear) with the winch up a slight flat incline.
+The synthetic winch line must be pre-tensioned to ensure that there's an even stretch to eliminate any weak points.
+To stretch your winch line, begin with 8 snug wraps around the drum and set up a secure anchor point and pull your vehicle (in neutral gear) with the winch up a slight flat incline.
 See steps 12-14 to properly set up this pull with full understanding of all safety precautions.
 To fully stretch the winch line, you will need about 500 lbs. of tension on the cable during this operation.
 Once you have completed this pull, be sure to rewind cable in nice tight rows not allowing the upper rows to intertwine with the lower rows.
 Please see step 15 for the proper method for rewinding your winch line as this is an extremely important procedure.